List of Reno 911! characters: Deputy Williams

 Deputy Raineesha Williams (born Megan Linderman; played by Niecy Nash) is a boisterous woman who enjoys abusing the power over men that her police authority affords her.

 Williams' proudest possession is her enormous posterior (a prosthetic that Nash wears under the uniform), which was featured in a pornographic magazine called "Strong Sistas".
 She often exclaims "...Haahhh?!?" for effect, after making a blunt statement.
 She is a single mother, and in one episode claimed she couldn't name the fathers of any of her three children, although in another episode, she says that "one of my babies' daddies, he can "read real good."
-In the pilot, she claims to have recently split up with Jones, but she's still willing to answer his booty calls.
-In season 5, Jones told a reporter that Williams' real name is Megan Linderman.
+In the pilot, she claims to have recently split up with Jones, but she is still willing to answer his booty calls.
+In season 5, Jones tells a reporter that Williams' real name is Megan Linderman.

-Jones has described Williams as a terrible police officer ("they don't even put bullets in her gun") and that she can't even read.
+Jones has described Williams as a terrible police officer ("they don't even put bullets in her gun") and that she is illiterate.
 She often looks for ways to abuse her authority for her personal benefit; she once converted to the Nation of Islam in an attempt to take the month of September (Ramadan on the Islamic calendar) off from work, so she could vacation at the Atlantis resort.
 She frequently uses Mace merely out of anger.
 As other deputies have their trademark personalizations on their uniforms, Raineesha always wears a patrol hat.

 At the beginning of season 3, she worked as a real estate agent before returning to the Sheriff's Department.